Let's connect VPN between AWS and home NW (RTX1100)

 Set config

-Set the above modified config on the router.
+Configure the above modified config on the router

-This time I will write the final router config.
+Here we will write the final router configuration

-By the way, this time I set it to a router that was initialized for testing, and all filters are allowed.
-Please be careful when actually using it.
+By the way, this time I set it on a router that I initialized for testing purposes, and the filter was set to allow all.
+Please be careful when actually using it

 Operation confirmation

-Follow the steps below to enter the VPN connection screen.
+Follow the steps below to access the VPN connection screen

-AWS Management Console -> VPC -> VPN connection between sites
+AWS Management Console -> VPC -> Site-to-Site VPN Connection

-The VPN connection between AWS and your home NW is now complete, so let's check communication.
+Now that the connection between AWS and your home network VPN is complete, let's check communication

 ssh confirmation